-Now, the two have created a new project — a brand new cookbook, Men with the Pot Cookbook: Delicious Grilled Meats and Forest Feasts.
+Now, the two have created a new project — a brand new cookbook,.
 The new cookbook features all of their most famous and viral recipes, along with helpful tips and techniques for mastering the art of outdoor cooking.

 For many people, outdoor cooking is simple, consisting mostly of a parade of grilled meats or reheated soup.
 But for Men With The Pot, this environment is a perfect place to experiment and indulge.
 Of course, not all of their creations are successful on the first try.

 “We have lots of mistakes and attempts that don’t make it to the videos!” said Kalkraut and Szymanski.
 “This could be a bread not rising enough or the many times it takes to toss an onion and cut it coming down on the knife.
 But we stick with it.
 Sometimes we are out in the woods for 12 hours just trying to get something right for the short video you see.”

 Like their video content, the recipes in the cookbook are designed to be cooked outside over a wood fire.
 The new cookbook is ambitious, showcasing many of their best and most creative